El Águila de Veracruz: 2012: The sixth star

 The manager Pedro Meré deserves special mention, who took over the team a little after half-way through the season.
 The "Prince of Mango" continued the work begun by Puerto Rican Orlando Merced, who was suspended by the league for the rest of the season.
 Mere, who had won three championships with the Los Tuxtlas Brujos (sorceres) in the Veracruz Winter League, was crowned as manager in his debut in the Mexican Baseball League, as well as becoming the first Mexican leader of the Ave Roja, as the team's five previous championships were won under Cuban managers.

-The Eagle won their sixth championship, on August 29, 2012, taking the seventh game in the series to Rieleros de Aguascalientes, 8-1, in the packed "Beto Ávila" University Sports Park.
+The Eagle won their sixth championship, on August 29, 2012, taking the seventh game in the series to Rieleros de Aguascalientes (Aguascaliantes Railers), 8–1, in the packed "Beto Ávila" University Sports Park.
 The Eagle Reds received the Zaachila Cup.
 With the culmination of a winning season, Governor Javier Duarte de Ochoa later toured the main boulevard of Veracruz thanking the fans for their support.
 Duarte gave a reception to the new kings of the Mexican Baseball League in the Hall of Flags.
 Afterwards, there was a meal with the governor, the players, and with the directors of the team.
 At 6pm, there was a Thanksgiving Mass at the University Sports Park "Beto Ávila", and the edge of 8pm, a convoy of Mexican Baseball League champions paraded through the main streets of Veracruz, where thousands of fans gathered to cheer on their idols.
 The caravan with new Zaachila Cup holders ran from the Plaza of the Securities to the Malecon Macroplaza.
 Happy day.

 Due to pitcher Tomas Solis' great performance, he was appointed as the Pitcher of the Year, and Dominican Jailen Peguero was recognized as the Reliever of the Year.
-Finally, in the framework of the XLII Mexican Baseball National Convention held in Villahermossa, Tabasco, Jose Antonio Mansur Galán, Chairman of the Board of Directors of the Eagle Reds won Executive of the Year award.
+Finally, in the framework of the XLII Mexican Baseball National Convention held in Villahermossa, Tabasco, Jose Antonio Mansur Galán, chairman of the Board of Directors of the Eagle Reds won Executive of the Year award.